hwiiiii/THISS-DPI/README.md

 ### 3. include "common.h"

  this header file is for :
   1. Passing commandline argument to program
   2. Marking end of program

+hello.c
  ***

 >	 	#include <stdio.h>